-Serbia: Gov introduced bylaws to boost RES energy projects7.
-July 2016. / News Serbia Energy
+Serbia: Gov introduced bylaws to boost RES energy projects, News Serbia Energy

 With the adoption of new regulations in renewable energy sector, the Serbian Government removed all obstacles for investments in ―green energy‖ in Serbia.
 In 2017, the construction of several facilities for electricity production from renewable energy sources (RES) in Kovin, Kovacica, Plandiste and Vrsac is planned.